 - Launch your System Configuration utility and click the Startup tab.
 This lists all the programs that automatically run once your computer is booted.
 Most viruses launch themselves whenever you load up your OS, so again, look for any odd or unknown programs on this list.
 If you see a program with a surefire red flag, delete it from this list.

-- Click the Start>Computer menu and go to your hard drive utility.
+- Click the Start menu and go to your hard drive utility.
 Delete the viral files directly from your hard drive.
 This may or may not delete the virus in its entirety.

 If you have a very nasty virus, removing it manually is going to consume a lot of your time.
 If you are not particularly tech savvy, trying to remove a virus manually could be a waste of time if you're not successful, and it will give you a headache in the process.

-The top-rated anti-virus software suites have a high rate of success when it comes to removing many types of pre-existing infections on your computer.
-The best anti-virus software can also protect you from nearly 100 percent of future threats.
-Since this software ranges in price from as little as $30 to $60, many users find that using anti-virus software to remove a virus is by far the best solution.
+The top-rated antivirus suites have a high rate of success when it comes to removing many types of pre-existing infections on your computer.
+The better packages can also protect you from close to 100% of future threats.
+Since this software ranges in price from as little as $30 to $60, many users find that using antivirus software to remove a virus is by far the best solution.
+Check out the latest prices on our top-rated AV packages below.